-For this technique to work best, the salesperson needs to be familiar with the client and the particular problems they face.
-This, in turn, allows the salesperson to make specific offerings that apply directly to the client’s business needs.
+For this sales closing technique to work best, the rep needs to be familiar with the client and the particular problems they face.
+This, in turn, allows the rep to make specific offerings that apply directly to the client’s business needs.

 When using the now-or-never technique, the salesperson first tries to gauge the potential client’s desire to find a solution – so this technique works best when the client approaches the sales rep with the mindset that they want a solution immediately.
 Once the client projects this type of urgency, your salesperson should assure the client that this was the perfect time to contact them and then describe your company’s solutions.

 It’s important for your salespeople to properly gauge the client’s urgency when using this technique.
 In addition, the now-or-never technique works best when your salespeople have some leeway on pricing in order to beat competitor prices.